ramparvathaneni1/selenium-toDos-walkthrough/README.md

 await driver.get('http://localhost:3000/');: We navigate the browser to the URL of our web application (http://localhost:3000/ in this case).

 ### Tearing Down Selenium WebDriver

+After all the tests have been executed, it's crucial to properly close the WebDriver instance to free up resources and terminate the browser.
+Here's the teardown process:

 ```javascript
 afterAll(async function () {
     // Close the WebDriver instance and the associated browser
     await driver.quit();
 })
 ```

+afterAll(async function () {: This code block uses afterAll, a Jest function that runs after all the tests in the test suite.
+It's where we tear down the WebDriver instance.

+await driver.quit();: We use the quit() method to gracefully close the WebDriver instance and the associated browser.

+By following this setup and teardown pattern, you ensure that your Selenium tests start with a clean browser environment and properly release resources when they finish.

 **Updated Tests**
 ```javascript